isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **28 Sept.
+2018**:
+**Presenter**: Sam Tyner
+**Title**: "An interactive crash course in bookdown" **Abstract**: The bookdown package makes creating a book within RStudio shockingly easy.
+However, if you're used to writing in LaTeX, there are some humps and bumps that need to be smoothed out before working with bookdown is as easy as it purports to be.
+In this talk, we will walk through the knowledge bookdown assumes you have before starting,  its little idiosyncrasies, how it compares to LaTeX, and how to use it to make a highly customized book (e.g. a thesis  *nudge nudge, wink wink*).
+Come prepared by: bringing your laptop, which has the latest release of RStudio, the bookdown package, a LaTeX distribution, and git installed (install.packages("bookdown"), install.packages('tinytex'); tinytex::install_tinytex()).
+You should also have a Github account.
+(Not required but VERY helpful.
+See happygitwithr.com for help installing/configuring git/github/rstudio for your system.)

 - **21 Sept.
 2018**:
 **Presenter**: Heike Hofmann
 **Title**: "Is what we see really there? - A discussion of visual inference"